Introduction: Navigating FDA 21 CFR Part 11 Compliance

 From Computer System Validation (CSV) to Computer Software Assurance (CSA)

-The FDA finalized its Computer Software Assurance (CSA) guidance in 2025.
-This regulatory update shifts the industry from documentation-heavy Computer System Validation (CSV) to a modernized, risk-based approach,.
-CSA allows QA teams to focus rigorous scripted testing exclusively on high-risk functions that directly impact product quality and patient safety.
+The industry is currently transitioning from traditional, documentation-heavy Computer System Validation (CSV) to the FDA’s modern Computer Software Assurance (CSA) approach.
+CSA introduces a risk-based paradigm, allowing organizations to focus rigorous scripted testing efforts strictly on high-risk functions that directly impact product quality and patient safety, drastically reducing unnecessary validation burdens.

 Overcoming Compliance Hurdles: How to Ensure FDA 21 CFR Part 11 Compliance with Visure Solutions